 I love this recipe for a couple of big reasons:

 - It’s easy.

 On top of that, I love that I can control the spice and the amounts of nuts, carrots, raisins, etc. This recipe can be perfectly adapted to individuals’ tastes and not all recipes can offer that!
-When I get all of these beautiful ingredients at ALDI I can save money and be really happy with the quality of product.
+Don’t worry though, we will get those amazing spices in there!

 Just look at the gorgeous cake.
 I had a hard time getting a fork out and digging right in!